 Catmosphere Partners, The Royal Commission for AlUla, Panthera, the Arabian Leopard Fund and Saudi’s National Center for Wildlife developed the Arabian Leopard Deep Dive series.
 In this first-ever educational, bilingual language (Arabic and English), film collection, viewers can learn about the Arabian leopard's history and the efforts to ensure the species’ future.

 In this webinar, Panthera scientists discuss the opportunities and challenges associated with reintroducing four wild cat species to their native habitats — Arabian leopards, jaguars, tigers and lions.

 Birth of Rare Arabian Leopard Cubs Sparks Hope

 Since the Arabian leopard captive-breeding center opened in 2019, the Royal Commission for AlUla has announced the birth of 18 Arabian leopard cubs, providing hope for the future of this big cat, whose numbers hover at just 200 in the wild.
 Learn about our work with the Royal Commission for AlUla to conserve and eventually reintroduce the Critically Endangered species back into the wild.

 The Global Alliance

-This new partnership signifies RCU joining the Global Alliance for Wild Cats.
-The Global Alliance is an international coalition of the world’s leading environmental philanthropists who wish to preserve large-scale wildlife habitat and biodiversity by protecting the world’s wild cats.
-Conceived by Dr. Thomas S. Kaplan, Panthera’s Founder and Chair of the Board, and his wife, Daphne Recanati Kaplan, the alliance provides critical support to Panthera and the NGOs with whom it partners to develop and implement science-based solutions that address the primary threats facing big cats.
-Learn more about the alliance and other members of this leading group of conservationists here.
+This partnership signifies RCU’s entrance into the Global Alliance for Wild Cats, an international coalition of the world’s leading environmental philanthropists who wish to preserve large-scale wildlife habitats and biodiversity by protecting the world’s wild cats.
+Conceived by Dr. Thomas S. Kaplan, Panthera’s Founder and Chair of the Board, and his wife, Daphne Recanati Kaplan, the Alliance provides critical support to Panthera and the NGOs with which it partners to develop and implement science-based solutions that address the primary threats facing big cats.
+Learn more about the Alliance and other members of this leading group of conservationists.